shortnon-github/seedmintwebsite/README.md

-- 👋 Hi, I’m @shortnon-github
-- 👀 I’m interested in Bitcoin (duh)
-- 🌱 I’m currently learning (a lot, again)
-- 💞️ I’m looking to collaborate on FOSS, FOSH
+- 👋 Hi, This website is dedicated to this gem of a cold #Bitcoin wallet seed backup generator device called Seedmint.
+- 📫 How to reach @seedmint21 (Seedmint architect and creator)
-- 📫 How to reach me @shortnon (twitter)
+- 📫 How to reach @shortnon (Just a Bitcoin pleb running a website)

 <!---
 shortnon-github/shortnon-github is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.